Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Introduction

 It is worth stressing that the hypercontractivity exhibited by the Ornstein–Uhlenbeck semigroup is \emph{intrinsic}: the operator is hypercontractive when measured with respect to its ground state, in this case the Gaussian function.
 A substantial portion of the literature on hypercontractivity, supercontractivity, and ultracontractivity focuses precisely on such intrinsic properties of semigroups.
 For a comprehensive treatment of intrinsic hypercontractivity, supercontractivity, and ultracontractivity, we refer the reader to~\cite{DaviesSimonIntrinsic}.

-The contractivity properties of subordinate semigroups, particularly in contexts involving infinite measures such as Lebesgue's measure, have been extensively analyzed in the literature.
-Subordinate semigroups arise as families of contractions generated by applying suitable functions to a fixed operator, and one seeks to identify structural conditions on these functions that guarantee different forms of contractivity.
+The contractivity properties of subordinate semigroups, particularly in contexts involving infinite measures such as Lebesgue's measure, have been extensively analysed in the literature.
+Such semigroups arise naturally within the framework of Bernstein functional calculus, see for instance the monograph~\cite{Schilling-Song-Vondracek'12}.
 A systematic treatment of eventual ultracontractivity within this framework was first established in~\cite[Theorem~3.1]{Bendikov-Coulhon-SaloffCoste'07}.
 In this theory, the operator~$\log(I-\Delta)$ appears naturally as the functional calculus realization of the mapping~$s \mapsto \log(1+s)$ applied to the positive operator~$-\Delta$.

-A related line of research aims at establishing connections between conditions on the subordination functions and functional inequalities of Nash or super-Poincar\'e type, like the ones obtained in~\cite{GentilMaheuxNash}.
-These inequalities arise naturally within the framework of Bernstein functional calculus, see for instance the monograph~\cite{Schilling-Song-Vondracek'12}.
-The stability of such inequalities under subordination is proved in~\cite{GentilMaheuxNash}.
+This theory also allows to establish functional inequalities of Nash or super-Poincar\'e type, like the ones obtained in~\cite{GentilMaheuxNash}.
 They are then used to characterize hypercontractivity in~\cite[Proposition~13]{Schilling-Wang'12}.
 Nevertheless, whilst there is a direct relation between Nash, super-Poincar\'e inequalities and ultracontractivity, it seems that they are not sufficient if one wants to prove eventual ultracontractivity; see~\Cref{se:extensions} for a more detailed explanation.

 For the Laplacian with respect to the Lebesgue measure, logarithmic Sobolev inequalities are well understood, and the optimal constant is now known; see, for instance,~\cite{DelPinoDolbeault1,DelPinoDolbeault2,WeisslerLog}.
 Several developments have also been made in the nonlocal setting; for instance, logarithmic Sobolev inequalities for the fractional Laplacian have been established in~\cite{ChatzakouRuzhanskyFracLog, VivekSahuFraclog, XiaoSharp}.
 It is important to note that in all these works the logarithmic Sobolev inequality is not essential, in the sense that a stronger (fractional) Sobolev inequality also holds.
 We also refer to~\cite{Wang-Wang'13}, where the authors develop the fractional analogue of the results for the Fokker–Planck equation